chypwc/kinesis-webui/pipeline.md

-📡 AWS API Gateway → Lambda → Kinesis → Firehose → S3 Pipeline
+📡 AWS API Gateway → Kinesis → Firehose → S3 Pipeline

 🧱 Overview

 This Terraform project provisions a serverless streaming pipeline that captures data from an HTTP API and delivers it to an S3 bucket via Kinesis Data Streams and Firehose.
+It uses a direct API Gateway-to-Kinesis integration to minimize latency.

 ⸻